Permanent Mission of Mexico to the Organization of American States

-The Permanent Mission of Mexico to the Organization of American States is the diplomatic mission of Mexico to the Organization of American States in Washington D.C..
+The Permanent Mission of Mexico to the Organization of American States is the diplomatic mission of Mexico to the Organization of American States in Washington D.C., United States.

 Location

-The Permanent Mission is located on Embassy Row in Washington, D.C. in the old Charles Mason Remey House.
+The Permanent Mission is located on Embassy Row in Washington, D.C., in the old Charles Mason Remey House.

 Permanent Representatives of Mexico to the Organization of American States

 Below is a list of the permanent representatives of Mexico at the OAS since its creation: